Which of the following journal entries correctly records the purc... | Study Prep in Pearson+

-Understand the nature of the transaction: The company is purchasing office supplies for $500 in cash.
-This means the company is acquiring an asset (office supplies) and reducing another asset (cash).
+Step 1: Understand the nature of the transaction.
+Yoshi Company is purchasing a delivery truck for $25,000 cash.
+This is an asset acquisition, and the payment is made in cash, which reduces the cash account.

-Identify the accounts involved: The accounts affected are 'Office Supplies' (an asset account) and 'Cash' (another asset account).
+Step 2: Identify the accounts involved.
+The delivery truck is an asset, so it will be recorded in the 'Delivery Trucks' account.
+Cash is also an asset, but since it is being used to pay for the truck, it will decrease.

-Determine the type of entry for each account: Since office supplies are being acquired, the 'Office Supplies' account will be debited to increase its balance.
-Since cash is being used to pay for the supplies, the 'Cash' account will be credited to decrease its balance.
+Step 3: Determine the type of accounts and their normal balances.
+'Delivery Trucks' is an asset account, and assets increase with a debit.
+'Cash' is also an asset account, but it decreases with a credit.

 Watch next